Sunday, 15 September 2024

 In that period, British poetic innovations were mainly adaptations, or “tweaks”, of those that had already been introduced by American High Modernism.
 One example of this can be seen in the British Poetry Revival of the mid-Twentieth century.
 It’s members, such such as Dom Sylvester Houédard, Bob Cobbing and others, echoed many of the tendencies found in American High Modernist works.

-Both the British Poetry Revival and British Linguistically-Oriented Poetry were derivative of American High Modernism.
+Both the British Poetry Revival and British Linguistically Innovative Poetry were derivative of American High Modernism.
 Eliot and Pound had already emphasised a heightened awareness of language and a departure from its conventional usage.
-Similarly, the British Poetry Revival and British Linguistically-Oriented Poetry continued this focus.
+Similarly, the British Poetry Revival and British Linguistically Innovative Poetry continued this focus.
 American High Modernist poets were interested in semiotics and exploring the idea of linguistic signifiers.
-The British Poetry Revival and British Linguistically-Oriented Poetry continued that project.
-The use of fragmentation and collage techniques, which were prominent features in American High Modernist poetry, was also used by the British Poetry Revival and British Linguistically-Oriented Poetry
+The British Poetry Revival and British Linguistically Innovative Poetry continued that project.
+The use of fragmentation and collage techniques, which were prominent features in American High Modernist poetry, was also used by the British Poetry Revival and British Linguistically Innovative Poetry.

 The most that can be said about these two movements, is that their various writing “procedures” (they used this word a lot) were simply continuations of the experimentation introduced by the American High Modernist poets.
 They introduced no revolutionary break from the poetic traditions set by American High Modernism.